vmgeom: Geometric Model of Visual Meteor Magnitudes

 Details

-In visual meteor observations, magnitudes are usually estimated as integer values.
-Hence, this distribution is discrete and its probability mass function is
+In visual meteor observations, magnitudes are estimated as integer values.
+Consequently, the distribution of observed magnitudes is discrete, and its probability mass function is given by

 Value